 10. Louise Erdrich’s The Night Watchman.

 I hadn’t read any Louise Erdrich before and now I’ve added all of her other books to my “want to read” list.
-Her prose was absolutely gorgeous and, similar to Braiding Sweetgrass, it gave me an even deeper appreciation for the wisdom of native and indigenous peoples (aka: why does western culture and capitalism and the white man suck so much).
+Her prose was absolutely gorgeous and, similar to Braiding Sweetgrass, it gave me an even deeper appreciation for the wisdom of native and indigenous peoples and made me think about how I can incorporate more of it into my life and practices.

 “Things started going wrong, as far as Zhaanat was concerned, when places everywhere were named for people—political figures, priests, explorers—and not for the real things that happened in these places—the dreaming, the eating, the death, the appearance of animals.
 This confusion of the chimookomaanag between the timelessness of the earth and the short span here of mortals was typical of their arrogance.”